 - Practical abilities are taught by means of media training, interactive workshops with experts, and networking events.

 - Participants understand the effects of digitalization on diplomacy and are able to apply the content of this course to practical situations in their individual professional lives.

 The continuing education course takes an in-depth look at the topic of public affairs and the influence of digital communication in the public sector.
 Blocks on social media, artificial intelligence, digital governance, and media training are offered.
 The field trip leads to the capital of Europe's digital leader, Tallinn.

-For a review of WBK Diplomacy in the Digital Age, see the SML blog: a Conversation with Siim Sikkut, Chief Information Officer (CIO) of the Estonian Government.
+A review of WBK Diplomacy in the Digital Age is available here: a Conversation with Siim Sikkut, Chief Information Officer (CIO) of the Estonian Government.